 Nonprofit Board Certification Program

-Do you want to know how to become a more effective board member - or even know the questions to ask an organization before joining its board?
+Do you want to know how you might become a more effective board member - or even to know the questions to ask an organization before joining its board?

 Would you like your board commitment to be a better use of your time?